danielsollondon/azure-aks-docs/articles/aks/app-routing-gateway-api.md

 Follow the instructions in the [Managed Gateway API document][managed-gateway-api] to install the Kubernetes Gateway API CRDs onto your cluster.
 Note that use of self-managed Gateway API CRDs with the application routing add-on is unsupported.

-After installing the CRDs, you should also see the istio gateway customization ConfigMap get created:
+After installing the CRDs, you should also see the Istio gateway customization ConfigMap get created:

 ```bash
 kubectl get cm -n aks-istio-system